You create a sales invoice or sales order to record your agreement with a customer to sell certain products on certain delivery and payment terms.

 In the No. field, select a record to post according to the value in the Type field.

 You leave the No. field empty in the following cases: -If the line is for a comment.
 Write the comment in the Description field. -If the line is for a nonstock item.
 Choose the Select Nonstock Items action.
-For more information, see How to: Work With Nonstock Items.
+For more information, see Work With Nonstock Items.

 In the Quantity field, enter how many units of the product, charge, or transaction that the line will record for the customer.